I spend a lot of time thinking about virtual employee engagement. For two reasons:

 More Virtual Employee Engagement Ideas

 The above list of ideas is a starting point for virtual employee engagement.
+Here are some more resources that will help:

 I recommend developing your own ideas for virtual engagement too..
 The more unique and customized the ideas and activities are to your remote team, the more effective they will be.